1 trapped after industrial accident on West Beaver Street

-JACKSONVILLE, Fla. - One person was seriously injured in an industrial accident at the C&S Wholesale Grocers distribution center near Baldwin, according to the Jacksonville Fire and Rescue Department.
+JACKSONVILLE, Fla. - One person was seriously injured in an industrial accident Friday morning at the C&S Wholesale Grocers distribution center near Baldwin, according to the Jacksonville Fire and Rescue Department.

-Firefighters were called to the site just after 7 a.m.
-Crews found someone was trapped under a large load and needed to be rescued.
-They managed to pull out the individual and transported him to the hospital.
+Firefighters called just after 7 a.m. to the site off Beaver Street next to the Winn-Dixie warehouse found someone trapped under a large load and needed to be rescued.
+They managed to pull the individual out and transported him to the hospital.

-News4Jax has a crew headed to the scene to gather more information.

 Copyright 2019 by WJXT News4Jax - All rights reserved.